qyurila/blog-content/posts/basic-markdown-style-guide.md

 ---
 external: false
+draft: true
-title: "Basic markdown style guide"
+title: 'Basic markdown style guide'
-description: "You can author content using the familiar markdown syntax you already know.
-All basic markdown syntax is supported."
+description: 'You can author content using the familiar markdown syntax you already know.
+All basic markdown syntax is supported.'
 date: 2022-11-02
 ---